DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Do the exact same thing with the next eight sprites and make the "PlayerAttack" animation. **Careful**, the very last sprite on the sheet is not part of that animation.\
 You should now have three animations in your animation folder, "PlayerIdle", "PlayerRun", and "PlayerAttack".
 Go through and look at all of these in the animation window and make sure they are correct.

-There is certainly some fine tuning we could do, particularly slicing sprites, but for the example it looks great.\
+There is certainly some fine-tuning we could do, particularly slicing sprites, but for the example it looks great.\
 With that we can now get these hooked up to our game.

 ### Animation Controllers